juliendargelos/automations/readme.md

 # automations

-automations powered by deno and github actions
+Automations powered by deno and github actions